+Salaries, fees,

-Salaries, fees, commissions and bonuses Pension, retirement and similar benefits All directors and executive officers as a group (then consisting of 15 persons) \$1.5 million (1)(2)(3) \$280,000
+commissions and Pension, retirement

+bonuses and simila ar benefits

+All directors and executive officers as a group (then consisting of 15 persons) \$ 1.4 million ^{(1)(2)]} \$ 284,000

-- (1) The compensation amount includes \$297,688 paid to our former CEO in respect of termination of his employment. - (2) During the year ended December 31, 2015, we paid each of our external and independent directors an annual fee of \$10,030 and an attendance fee of \$637 per meeting.
-Other directors received an annual fee of \$7,539 and an attendance fee of \$279 per meeting.
-These fees are included in the above amount. - (3) The salaries amount includes expenses for automobiles and other benefits that we provide to certain of our executive officers.
+During the year ended December 31, 2016, we paid each of our directors an annual fee of \$7,550 and an attendance fee of \$480 per meeting.
+These fees are included in the above amount.
+The salaries amount includes expenses for automobiles and other benefits that we provide to certain of our executive officers.